sededu/sededu/README.md

 * write (code) a standalone interactive module
 * write an activity for an existing module
+* write (code) features and bug fixes for existing modules
 * write (code) features and bug fixes for SedEdu
 * write documentation for SedEdu